chroma-core/chroma/docs/docs.trychroma.com/pages/integrations/hugging-face-server.md

 {% tabs group="code-lang" hideTabs=true %}
 {% tab label="Python" %}

-This embedding function relies on the `requests` python package, which you can install with `pip install requests`.
+This embedding function relies on the `httpx` python package, which you can install with `pip install httpx`.

 ```python
 from chromadb.utils.embedding_functions import HuggingFaceEmbeddingServer